VibeCoder01/ConsentFormFetcher/README.md

 ### 2. Entering Patient Details

 On the left sidebar, you will find a "Patient Details" form.
+The initial state of this form depends on the **"Pre-populate form with dummy data"** setting on the Configuration page.

--   **Initial Data**: The form starts with dummy data ("John Smith").
-Fields with this initial data have a red background.
+-   **Initial Data**: If pre-population is enabled, the form starts with dummy data ("John Smith").
+If it is disabled, the form will be empty.
+In both cases, fields that require your attention will have a red background.
 This red highlight disappears as soon as you edit a field or import live data.
 -   **Manual Entry**: You can manually type the patient's information into each field.
 -   **Fetch Live Data**: To import data automatically, click the **"Get Live Patient Demographics"** button.
 A pop-up will appear where you can enter a patient's **KOMS patient number**.
 Pressing Enter or clicking the button will fetch the patient's details and populate the form.
     -   When live data is loaded, dropdown menus like "Name of Hospital" are reset, requiring a manual selection.